michaelpb/pta/content/en/join/_index.md

 ### Canvassing transit riders

-Look out for our next canvassing event in April!
+Look out for more details on our next canvassing event in April or May!
 New organizers always welcome.

 ![](/images/uploads/1w8a2912.jpg)